-- (2) Loosen hub nut while the vehicle is on the floor with the brakes applied (Fig. 4).
-The hub and driveshaft are splined together through the knuckle (bearing assembly) and retained by the hub nut. - (3) Raise vehicle, see Hoisting Recommendations in
+(2) Loosen hub nut while the vehicle is on the floor with the brakes applied (Fig. 4).
+The hub and driveshaft are splined together through the knuckle (bearing assembly) and retained by the hub nut.

 Fig. 4 Loosen Hub Nut